CooperUnion/selfdrive/docs/projects/led-guide.md

 As a prequiste, make sure you've read through Jacob's [getting started guide](https://github.com/CooperUnion/selfdrive#getting-started) on setting up the repository.
+You should create your own branch in the repo to work on this project.

 We'll be starting off in the `selfdrive/dbw/node_fw/mod` directory the directory, as shown below.